FAIR AI Models in High Energy Physics: Methods

 \subsubsection{Usage}

 The project template is designed to be used with the \texttt{cookiecutter}~\cite{cookiecutter} program, a command-line utility that creates projects from project templates using the Jinja2~\cite{jinja} templating engine, and that can be installed via \texttt{pip}.
 A new FAIR AI project can be made with the command \texttt{cookiecutter https://github.com/FAIR4HEP/cookiecutter4fair}.
-The first argument corresponds to the project template, which is hosted on GitHub.
-After asking the user for some information, including the project name, repository name, author name, author ORCID, description of the project, chosen license, DOI for the input data, DOI for the code (if available), and whether to include a template Dockerfile, \texttt{cookiecutter} will create the template structure as shown in Fig.~\ref{fig:template}.
+The first argument corresponds to the project template that is hosted on GitHub.
+After asking the user for the project name, repository name, author name, author ORCID, description of the project, chosen license, DOI for the input data, DOI for the code (if available), and whether to include a template Dockerfile, \texttt{cookiecutter} will create the template structure as shown in Fig.~\ref{fig:template}.

 The questions that the repository asks the user upon project creation can be found and modified in the file \texttt{cookiecutter.json}.
-The \texttt{Makefile} contains commands that allow the user to do various things with their project, such as download the data, set up the testing environment, convert the dataset, train the model, and evaluate the model.
+The \texttt{Makefile} contains commands that allow the user to do various things with their project, such as downloading the data, setting up the test environment, converting the dataset, and training and evaluating the model.
 It also contains global variables obtained from \texttt{cookiecutter.json}.
-This procedure makes explicit that the analysis operations are a directed acyclic graph (DAG).
+This procedure makes it explicit that the analysis operations are a directed acyclic graph (DAG).

 If the data is hosted on Zenodo~\cite{zenodo}, the user can download the data from the DOI link by invoking \texttt{make sync\_data\_zenodo}, which uses the \texttt{zenodo\_get} command line utility~\cite{david_volgyes_2020_10.5281/zenodo.1261812} to download the data.
 The \texttt{Dockerfile} can be built and run to provide a Python environment for the project to work, which installs the dependencies specified in \texttt{requirements.txt}.
 When the Docker image is built, it can be run interactively with the command \texttt{docker run -d -t <image name>}.
 The pre-project and post-project scripts are automatically run before and after the project directory is generated and provide additional flexibility.
 After the project template has been generated, the user can organize their source code and documentation in order to follow the FAIR principles.